vulinh64/vulinh64.github.io/blog/2026-01-01-new-year-special-java-pass-by-value.md

 This is like saying *"execute order #123 (increase age) at the address `0x12345678`"*.
 Yes, we are working with the same reference.
 Of course, what we issue to said reference will be reflected back to the cat object in heap too.

-Or in short: this is called internal state mutation.
+Or in short: this is called ***internal state mutation***.
 Same reference, same object.
 Java doesn't allow you to change the reference (in this case, our VALUE) by reassignment in a method, but it sure as heck lets you mutate what that reference points to.

 ## The Naming Problem

 And yes, the name *"reference"* is confusing.
 The correct term could have been *"managed pointer"* or *"reference-as-value"*, or anything else that makes more sense than *"reference"*.
 Well, I'm no expert in naming things (and naming is hard, we all know that).
+Still, think of this problem like a shorthand marketing campaign by Java Team or so, back then in 1995, I have no idea. 😅

 ## TL;DR

 Java is strictly passed by value.
-If you can believe the Java ~~God~~ creators who literally set the rules of the language, then who else would you believe?
+If you can't believe the Java ~~Gods~~ creators who literally set the rules of the language, then who else would you believe?
+Some angry comments on a random StackOverflow post, from self-proclaimed "experts", claiming otherwise?

 Just know that Java has made everything so much simpler by not using C/C++ pointers, and this pass-by-value design is also a blessing (because sometimes your code works without you even knowing why and how, and that's okay).